-A call for national action
+A call for action

-Adding your voice to the conversation
+Add your voice to the conversation

 Getting in touch with your electoral candidates

-Contact details for your MLA, parties, and other information
+Contact details for your candidates

 Don’t forget to vote